top of page

 Growing up being too scared to 'take up space', I became an expert at keeping things running smoothly and highly practiced at putting myself last.
 The irony was not lost on me that I found myself in project and managerial roles for years – holding things together for others – before I became a counsellor.
 So I absolutely understand the challenges of balancing a busy life and your own emotional wellbeing- I’ve felt the pain of chronic anxiety and emotional exhaustion.

-Outside of the counselling room....
-I love crunchy cold walks with my pup, buying more trainers than I need, my comfy band t-shirts, singing to everything (best believe I am a human jukebox) and watching sports.
+I’m a human first, and a therapist second; I love crunchy cold walks with my pup, buying more trainers than I need, my comfy band t-shirts, singing to everything (best believe I am a human jukebox) and watching sports.
+I firmly believe that therapy works best when you can show up exactly as you are...makeup-smudged, overthinking, or just plain tired because we are all human.

 Professional Info